olorin/tesser.org/doc/posts/2014-11-30-medical-imaging-storage.md

 If you store an image of each CD, you can always write one out to whatever storage medium is in common use at the time and take it along to the hospital.
-This might be the best option for people who don't need to get a lot of imaging done (that is, healthy and not accident-prone or involved in risky recreational activites).
+This might be the best option for people who don't need to get a lot of imaging done (that is, healthy, not accident-prone, and not involved in risky recreational activites).

 ### DICOM server